 Despite a bumpy start in the early months of the project, as they figured out how to work across the Atlantic in the early days of the internet, they soon established a unique trust and exchange of ideas that culminated in the final strokes in 2011.

 Every aspect of the creation of this Bible respected tradition — right down to quills made from goose and turkey feathers, the use of real gold, and paints made with egg yolks.
 But that's not the only thing that distinguishes the Saint John's Bible as a special project.

 Tradition rules how it's made, but what it contains is informed by a contemporary experience of life on Earth.
 And that forges connections with a broad spectrum of people of many faiths, believers and non-believers alike.

 The original manuscript pages are housed in Minnesota, where a special gallery is under construction; but more and more people are getting a chance to have an intimate encounter with this masterpiece, thanks to the Heritage Edition.
 It's a full-size, limited-edition version of the Saint John's Bible that is designed to be as close as possible to the original.

 It's a major acquisition, but it's making its way into schools, churches, hospitals, and other places across North America and around the world.

-St. Jerome's University in Waterloo, Ontario, is home to the Heritage Edition for a year; special programming and presentations have accompanied its arrival.
+St. Jerome's University in Waterloo, Ont., had the Heritage Edition in 2017.
 Cristina Vanin is an Associate Professor in the Department of Religious Studies and she has been closely involved with bringing the Saint John's Bible both to the University and to the community at large.
 It has been a powerful experience for her, and for the many people she meets on her outings with the book.

 Click 'LISTEN' above to hear Tapestry's special episode on the Saint John's Bible.